AlanananL7377/github-tutorial/README.md

     * Specific
     * Describe the change you did in the file

 > These commands above are probably the commands you're going to be using the most.
-Once you making multiple commands and uploading your repositories to the remote (GitHub) the commands bellow will come in handy.
+On the other hand the following two commands are mostly optional and are used in the event you want to see previous commits.

 `git diff` - If you ever want to see the differnce between  your current edit and the previous commit this will do the job.

 `git log` - You may also just want to see your previous commits.
 Well in that case, this commit will display **ALL** previous commits you've done.
 * Press *Control* and the *letter q* on the keyboard to get out of `git log`

+##### Sending Local Repository to Remote

+> You may want to begin backing up your local repositoties to the remote (Github).
+This is going to require a steps and a few commands in the beginning but then it will be easier.

+1. Create a repository by initializing git in a directory.
+2. Make a file called README.md
+3. Once you've done the steps above go to [github.com](https://github.com/) and sign in.
+4. Click on the _plus icon_ located on the top right side of your screen
+5. Now click on *create repository*
+6. Enter the name of your repository from your ide
+    * This has to be identical or else it wont work
+7. Scroll down and make sure you have "Initialize this repository with a README" **OFF**.
+8. Click the green button _"Create Repository"_